 Make sure your outside gates and fences are always closed and secure especially during and after guests have visited.
 Oftentimes guests who don’t have pets will leave the gate door open without thinking and your pet could escape their yard.

-With some proper planing and anticipation of possible events that can be troubling to your pet you can help reduce their anxiety and get through these sometimes challenging events.
+With some proper planning and anticipation of possible events that can be troubling to your pet, you can help reduce their anxiety and get through these sometimes challenging events.